Mengzhe-Madeline-Zhang/springboot-blog-rest-api/README.md

 ### Feature:
 - Users can register with name, username, email and password;
+- Users cannot register with the same username or email already in the database;
 - Users can log in with username or email and password;
 - Users have roles of ADMIN and USER;
 - All users can get all posts and get a post by id;